acltc/robots/README.md

 This is a work in progress, and I hope to continously add more examples.
 Please contribute your own as well.
 The one thing that I'm aiming for is that every example here should actually work as expected.

 NOTE: All of these examples have only been tested on OSX (Mac).
-I believe that the examples should work the same on other platforms (except that the ports would need to be changed), and that the major differences between platforms involve installing the drivers for the various hardware components.
+I believe that the examples should work similarly on other platforms (except that the ports would need to be changed), and that the major differences between platforms involve installing the drivers for the various hardware components.
 Below I've provided the steps I took to install everything on OSX.

 ##Installation for OSX (Mac)